-The reporting boundary is as set out in the Report and predominantly covers operations in India and no limitations on the scope of the assurance engagement were encountered during the verification process.
+The reporting boundary is as set out in the Report and covers two principal business of ESL i.e. sea transportation and oil field services/operations and no limitations on the scope of the assurance engagement were encountered during the verification process.
 Our engagement did not include assessment of the adequacy or effectiveness of ESL strategy or management of sustainability related issues.
 No external stakeholders were interviewed as part of this assurance engagement.